timothymctim/Bing-wallpapers/README.md

 Go to `Settings` ⇨ `Personalization` ⇨ `Background` and select `Slideshow` as the `Background` type.
-Hit the `Browse` button to select the folder you automatically download the images to (defaults to the folder `Wallpapers` inside your Pictures folder).
+Hit the `Browse` button to select the folder you automatically download the images to (the default is the folder `Wallpapers` inside your Pictures folder).